'I can't believe I'm actually going to say this...'

 Video

-Why actor Seth Rogen is telling travellers in Toronto to mind their personal habits on public transport.
+Why actor Seth Rogen is telling Canadians not to clip their nails on public transport.

 -